Skip to main content

 Heating, Venting, and Air Conditioning (HVAC) Fitter License

-A two-year license is $60 and requires completion of exam.
+A two-year license is $60 and requires the completion of an exam.

 If performing liquefied petroleum gas work on HVAC equipment, including hearth products, you must obtain an HVAC fitter license.
 You must be working for a licensed company.
 (Requires OAR, ORS, NFPA 54, and NFPA 58)